Pedantic Journal

 image

 After over 20 years spent earning Microsoft certifications, and with my recent success on the GH-900 exam, I started reflecting on just how far I’ve come.
 That’s when the idea for exam-timeline was born.
-I wanted a fun, interactive way to visualise my certification journey and maybe inspire others who are on a similar path.
-There’s something satisfying about seeing all those milestones lined up, and I thought: why not make it easy for anyone to do the same?
+I wanted a fun, interactive way to visualise my certification journey and to try building a simple AI app that used LLMs from GitHub Models.

 The initial prototype came together in under half an hour of vibe-coding, thanks to GitHub Copilot for the coding assist and using the Free tier of Azure Static Web Apps for the super-quick deployment and tight GitHub integration.
 From there, I spent a few more hours automating the extraction of exam data, and wiring up GitHub Actions - mainly delegating the hard work to the GitHub Coding Agent.
+A few days later, I added the "AI recommendation" feature, using a few lines of Python.
 The end result is a project that’s both personal and practical, with a workflow that anyone can replicate.

 API_ENDPOINT_TEMPLATE = "https://learn.microsoft.com/api/profiles/transcript/share/{share_id}?locale={locale}"